tibbing/jwy-dlgflow-demo/README.md

 In [Step 2.
 Fulfillments](https://github.com/tibbing/jwy-dlgflow-demo/tree/steps/2.Fulfillments), you learned how to use a fulfillment to create responses dynamically.

-In this step, you will learn how to handle **Contexts** to create follow-up questions, and more complex dialog.
+In this step, you will learn how to handle **Contexts** to create follow-up questions and more complex dialog.

 ----